-With the renaissance of homemade soap, though, the bar of soap has become a canvas for crafters to create magnificent works of soapy art.
-While the colors swirled through the soap don't change its cleansing or moisturizing qualities, they certainly change the aesthetic nature of the soap.
+With the renaissance of homemade soap, the humble bar has become a canvas for crafters to create magnificent works of soapy art.
+While the colors swirled through the soap don't change its cleansing or moisturizing qualities, they certainly make it a lot more fun.

 01 of 07